lattirust/lattirust/BLOGPOST.md

 #### SIMD on CPU vs. GPU

 CPUs incorporate SIMD (Single Instruction, Multiple Data) capabilities through various instruction set extensions, such as Intel's SSE (Streaming SIMD Extensions) and AVX (Advanced Vector Extensions).
-These extensions enable CPUs to perform parallel operations on multiple data points simultaneously, enhancing performance in tasks like multimedia processing and scientific computations.However, the SIMD capabilities of CPUs are limited compared to GPUs.
+These extensions enable CPUs to perform parallel operations on multiple data points simultaneously, enhancing performance in tasks like multimedia processing and scientific computations.
+However, the SIMD capabilities of CPUs are limited compared to GPUs.
 CPUs are optimized for general-purpose computing, emphasizing low-latency execution of single-threaded tasks.
 Their SIMD units typically feature narrower vector widths.Additionally, CPUs have fewer SIMD registers and limited memory bandwidth compared to GPUs, which are architected to handle high-throughput parallel workloads with thousands of concurrent threads.
 This architectural difference means that while CPUs can leverage SIMD for performance gains, they are less suited for tasks that require extensive parallelism, where GPUs excel.

 #### GPU vs. FPGA